leandrocgsi/erudio-jee-jsf-twiter-bootstrap/README.md

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

-        mvn jboss-as:undeploy
+        mvn wildfly:undeploy

 Run the Arquillian Tests